Outdoor Dining with a DIY Flair

 Foraging for Flowers

 It’s summer!
-That means you might have a garden that is just blooming or there are some beautiful flowers you can find just down the street, or around the local lake, marsh, or wildlife area.
+That means you might have a garden that is just blooming or there are some beautiful flowers you can find just down the street, or around the local lake, marsh, or wildlife area, when looking for garden ideas, check the deck covers online catalog.
 My favorite thing to do is pick wild flowers.
 For this dinner party we chose some from the yard and some from a walk around our neighborhood.
 And if you’re friends with your neighbors, they won’t mind if you take a blossom or two.
 This is an easy way to really set the tone of your party.
 A few well-placed flower arrangements can make all the difference.

 Here's how to do it: